 MASSEY, Walter.
 608. Private.
 'B' Squadron.
 Enlisted 20/08/1914 and entered France 16/06/1915.
 Discharged 9/02/1919.
 Born 1867 in St Thomas, Dudley, Worcestershire, England.
 Prior service as Lance Corporal, 2987 1st King Dragoon Guards from 27/08/1886 to 17/08/1898 serving in India and Egypt.
 Entitled to 1914/15 Star trio.

-MASTERS, Norman E. J. 591.
+MASTERS, Norman Edward James.
+591. Private.
 Trumpeter.
 Entered France 24/05/1915.
-Discharged 13/02/1919.
-Lieutenant Royal Naval Volunteer Reserve, 66537 in WW2 and awarded RNVR Long Service Medal on 16/08/1948.
-Address in 1948 of Watford, Hertfordshire.
-Noted as attended the last KEH reunion 20/05/1972.
+Discharged 13/02/1919 after being transferred to the Royal Air Force.
+He served as a Lieutenant, Royal Naval Volunteer Reserve (RNVR), 66537 in the Second World War and awarded RNVR Long Service Medal on 16/08/1948.
+Born 7/03/1897 in Ramsgate and married in 1923 and was residing in Watford, Hertfordshire in 1948.
+Noted as attended one of the last KEH reunions and died 31/01/1971.
 Entitled to 1914/15 Star trio.

 MATHERS, Henry Samuel.
 998. Corporal.
 Entered France 2/06/1915.
 Commissioned as a Second Lieutenant, Suffolk Regiment 5/11/1918.
 Born 10/07/1887 in London.
 His widow applied for 1914/15 Star trio from Kent, England.

 MATHEW, Augustus Earle.
 1750.
 Lance Corporal.
 Enlisted 24/02/1917.
 Entered France 6/02/1918.
 Discharged 19/03/1919.
 Born in 1887 in South Africa.
 Prior service in the Natal rebellion with Royston's Horse and in the Natal Carabineers in the German West Africa Campaign.
-British War and Victory Medals sold at Noonans Auction UK in Oct 2023.
+His British War and Victory Medals were sold at Noonans Auction UK in Oct 2023.

 MATHEW, David Hinchlif.
 920. Private.
 Entered France 22/04/1915.
 Commissioned as a Second Lieutenant, 3rd/4th East Anglian Brigade, Royal Field Artillery 27/12/1915 later Lieutenant.
-Applied for 1914/15 Star from Essex, England.
+Applied for 1914/15 Star trio from Essex, England.

 MAWDSLEY, Robert.
 1283.
 Private.
 Discharged 6/04/1919.
 Entitled to British War and Victory Medals.